Skip to content

 Discover more

-Shirin Neshat's Rapture - Veiled women in their traditional Islamic attire
+Shirin Neshat's Rapture - Veiled women in traditional Islamic attire

 • Shirin-Neshat-Turbulent-1998-black-and-white-video-installation-2